CHC42021 Certificate IV in Community Services

 • Develop and maintain networks and collaborative partnerships

-How is the course structured?
+How will the course be assessed?

 All learners will be assessed through: